-Apache Solr is an opensource search platform written on Java.
-Solr provides full-text search, spell suggestions, custom document ordering and ranking, Snippet generation and highlighting.
-This tutorial will help you to install Apache Solr 7.1 on Fedora 27/26/25/24/23, CentOS/RHEL 7/6 systems.
+Apache Solr is an open-source search platform written on Java.
+Solr provides full-text search, spell suggestions, custom document ordering and ranking, Snippet generation, and highlighting.
+This tutorial will help you to install Apache Solr 8.9 on Fedora 34/33/32/31/30, CentOS/RHEL 7/6 systems.

-Apache Solr 7 required Java 8 or greater to run.
-Make sure your system fulfill Java requirements of Apache Solr.
-If you don’t have java installed on your system, use our tutorials to install Java 9 or Java 8.
+Apache Solr 8 required Java 8 or greater to run.
+Make sure your system fulfills the Java requirements of Apache Solr.
+If you don’t have java installed on your system, use our tutorials to Install Java 11.

 Now download the required Solr version from its official site or mirrors.
-You may also use the below command to download Apache Solr 7.3.0 from its official website.
+You may also use the below command to download Apache Solr 8.9.0 from its official website.
+After that extract the installer script.

-Use the following commands to Start, Stop and check the status of Solr service.
+Use the following commands to Start, Stop and check the status of the Solr service.

 For SysVinit Users –